How to Move a Piano: Professional piano movers are best

 • Get help.
 Find four or five of your strongest friends to help with the move.
 Lift with your legs!

 • Close and secure the lid of your piano, along with its key cover.
-Avoid the use of tape as it could remove some of the piano’s finish.
-Padded blankets are essential to cover the piano to guard against marring the exterior as well as cushioning the entire piano during the move.
+Avoid using tape as it could remove some of the piano’s finish.
+Padded blankets are essential to cover the piano to guard against marring the exterior and cushioning the entire piano during the move.

 • Keep the piano upright.
 This is important to the steel strings, which can have over 18 tons of pressure on them.
 Not having the piano placed upright throughout the move could damage and even snap a string.
 Having a dolly to help move the piano, placing it under its center of mass, will help keep it upright.